 The Raisr technology was first introduced to the market in December, and it was used for transforming videos exported from the popular mobile app called Motion Stills, to the Live Photos feature.

-The Motion Stills app (available on both the Google Play Store and App Store), for those not familiar, is an app that allows users to make use of Google’s advanced stabilization and rendering technology.
+The Motion Stills app (available on both the Google Play Store), for those not familiar, is an app that allows users to make use of Google’s advanced stabilization and rendering technology.

 It lets users take their short videos and images recorded on their mobile phones and turn these into gifs and other cinemagraphs.